Made in collaboration with Kazem Kashefi

 The second part of the work consists of a series of images made with a scanning electron microscope.
 Digital prints are made using modern technology.
 Gold deposits produced by the bacteria are identified within a polysaccharide matrix formed by cell aggregates or biofilms.
 Then, using ancient gold illumination techniques, 24K gold leaf is selectively applied to regions of the print where a bacterial gold deposit has been identified.
 Each print contains some of the gold that was produced in the bioreactor.

 Gold has played a vital role throughout history, and has been recognized for its glorification of both humanity and the divine.
 It is treasured for its rarity, malleability and incorruptibility.
 It resists oxidation, corrosion and other chemical bonding processes.
 Like alchemy, gold is imbued with secrets of the earth, origins of life and early metabolic processes.
-The Great Work of the Metal Lover speaks directly to the scientific preoccupation with trying to shape and bend biology to our will within the post biological age, essentially questioning the ethical and political ramifications of attempting to perfect nature.
+The Great Work of the Metal Lover speaks directly to the scientific preoccupation with trying to shape and bend biology to our will, essentially questioning the ethical and political ramifications of attempting to perfect nature.

 This project would not be possible without the support of the Humanities and Arts Research Program at Michigan State University and the Michigan State University Museum.

 Scott Bankroff – Laboratory Glass, MSU